ZR-OIT/ZR-OIT/README.md

-- 👋 Hi, I’m @ZR-OIT
+- 👋 Hi, I’m Zak! (@ZR-OIT)
-- 👀 I’m interested in programming, circuits, gaming, 3D printing, skateboarding, and more!
+- 👀 I’m interested in programming, circuits, gaming, 3D printing, skateboarding, and more.
 - 🌱 I’m currently learning computer hardware engineering, programming, and Fusion 360.
 - 📫 How to reach me ... linkedin.com/in/zak-rowland